 The board will retain the authority to determine whether to delegate any proceedings, the type of disciplinary case that could be delegated and who would serve as its subordinate.
 While certain standard of care cases may continue to be heard by board members appointed to a special conference committee, other disciplinary matters could be delegated to a person qualified by knowledge and background to determine the facts in the case.
 Delegation to an agency subordinate will be available to address cases that may arise from audits for continuing education compliance, or inspection-related violations.
-Proposed regulations state the types of cases that may not be heard by a subordinate but leave the final decision of delegation to a committee of the Board.
+Proposed regulations state the types of cases that may not be heard by a subordinate.
 The ability of a board to delegate certain cases through a proceeding conducted by a subordinate will alleviate the disciplinary burden for board members, ensure resolution in a timelier manner and reserve board member time for hearing more serious matters.